apparebit/emo/README.md

 `index` option, this package also emits a raw index entry for each use of an emoji into an `.edx` file.

-## Installation
+To **extract files** embedded in [emo.dtx](emo.dtx) and also rebuild the [documentation](emo.pdf), run `pdflatex emo.dtx`.

+To **configure the emoji**, run `python3 config/emo.py` with appropriate arguments.
+The [package documentation](emo.pdf) explains the configuration tool in detail, but you may find the `-h` for help option sufficient to get started.

-To extract files embedded in [emo.dtx](emo.dtx) and also rebuild the [documentation](emo.pdf), run `pdflatex emo.dtx`.
-To install this package, place `emo.def`, `emo.sty`, `NotoSerifTC-Regular.otf`, and the contents of the `emo-graphics` directory somewhere where LaTeX can find them.
+To **install this package**, place `emo.def`, `emo.sty`, `NotoSerifTC-Regular.otf`, and the contents of the `emo-graphics` directory somewhere where LaTeX can find them.
 In a pinch, your project directory will do just fine.

 ## Supported Emoji

+By default, emo supports only a few emoji:

-⚖️ ☣️ ✔️ 🏛 🏝 😡 🇪🇺 👁 💾 🌁 🌍 🤝 🧑‍⚖️ 1️⃣ 🏷 🔍 📟 🦜 🏳️‍🌈 🧾 🤖 🏟 🛑 📐 🗑
+1️⃣ ☣️ ⚖️ ✔️ 🇪🇺 🌁 🌍 🏛️ 🏝️ 🏟️ 🏳️‍🌈 🏷️ 👁️ 👥 💾 📐 📟 🔍 🕵️ 🗑️ 😡 🛑 🤖 🤝 🦜 🧑‍⚖️ 🧻 🧾

-The above emoji are named balance-scale, biohazard, check-mark, classical-building, desert-island, enraged-face, eu, eye, floppy-disk, foggy, globe-africa-europe, handshake, judge, keycap-one, label, loupe-left, pager, parrot, rainbow-flag, receipt, robot, stadium, stop-sign, triangular-ruler, and wastebasket.
-These are the same names as their Unicode names, only interword spaces have been replaced by dashes.

-## Implementation

-For each emoji, the implementation requires an entry in the emoji table in `emo.def` as well as a PDF file with the emoji's likeness.
-For consistency, emo uses the same artwork under LuaLaTeX and as fallback.
-The only difference is that the fallback version relies on PDF graphics that were previously converted from tbe SVG source files included with the source code for [Noto's color emoji](https://github.com/googlefonts/noto-emoji).
-I manually prepared the initial set of 25 emoji.
-Since that's less than 0.1% of all emoji, there obviously remains a lot of conversion work.
-But that work also is eminently automatable and a Python script doing just that is almost done.

-The conversion is more involved than just using `rsvg-convert` to turn SVG into PDF files.
-As it turns out, PDF files created by that command line tool may include a `\Page` `\Group` object that confuses `pdflatex`.
-Hence, the [conversion script](scripts/emo.py) leverages `qpdf` to automatically remove these objects again (but only those objects).
-The conversion script also leverages the `emoji-text.txt` file from Unicode 15 for identifying and potentially converting all standardized emoji.

-Emo's [package documentation](emo.pdf) includes detailed documentation on the implementation of this package.
+Their names are keycap-one, biohazard, balance-scale, check-mark, eu, foggy, globe-africa-europe, classical-building, desert-island, stadium, rainbow-flag, label, eye, busts, floppy-disk, triangular-ruler, pager, loupe-left, detective, wastebasket, enraged-face, stop-sign, robot, handshake, parrot, judge, roll-of-paper, and receipt.

+The [package's documentation](emo.pdf) explains the underlying naming scheme and also how to reconfigure which emoji are supported.
+The [emo.py](config/emo.py) script takes care of the heavy lifting during reconfiguration, converting SVG into PDF files and generating an updated `emo.def` file.

 ## Licensing